decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

 Often during moments of crisis our first thought is to dial 911, but this frequently escalates an already heightened situation, or it can lead to a loved one entering the prison system or other harmful institution, which is difficult to escape once entrapped within its reach.
 One way we can make prisons and police obsolete is by simply not calling the police in the first place, and to do that we must understand what other resources we can tap into within ourselves, our neighbors, and our larger community.

-This is why we put together this webinar, “What To Do Instead of Calling the Police: Building Community Empowerment.”
+This is why we put together this webinar, “What To Do Instead of Calling the Police - Building Community Empowerment.”
 We hope that viewers feel empowered to build and utilize their own skills and support networks, rather than provide alternative call lists that rely on other “experts”, which oftentimes work with or are just as harmful as the police.
 These reactive resources also do little to address the systemic inequalities that policing supposedly fixes.

-If you missed the webinar, you can [view it here](https://www.youtube.com/watch?v=M4YjmbQZnBA&t=27s).
+If you missed the webinar, you can [view it here](https://youtu.be/M4YjmbQZnBA).

 <div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/M4YjmbQZnBA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>